-8.4.4 Link-sets, signalling routes and signalling route sets
+8.4.4 Link-sets, signalling routes, signalling route sets and opposite signalling route sets a) Link sets, signalling routes, and signalling route sets

-A regular link and reserve links directly connecting two System No. 6 exchanges, a System No. 6 exchange and an STP or two STPs, and which provide signalling for the same 2048 circuit labels is termed a link set.
+A regular link and reserve links directly connecting two System No. 6 exchanges, a System No. 6 exchange and an STP or two STPs, and which provide signalling for the same 2048 circuit labels are termed a link set.
 Where quasi-associated signalling facilities are provided, the security arrangements for a band of speech circuits will consist of one or more link sets.
 The different signalling paths so formed are known as signalling routes.
 The list of signalling routes in their priority order is known as a signalling route set.
 One signalling route set is allocated for all bands which have the same security arrangements.